 To do this, make sure that the faders on the monitor panel are set to display the downmix levels by pressing the DOWNMIX button.
-Now press and hold the DEFAULT LEVELS button along with the assign buttons for any downmix faders that are to be set to the default.
+Now press and hold the DEFAULT LEVELS button along with the assign buttons for any downmix faders that are to be set to default.
+See Fig 4.

-FIGURE 3 - SELECTING A DOWNMIX DEFAULT FOR USE IN A SHOW
+FIG 3 - SELECTING A DOWNMIX DEFAULT FOR USE IN A SHOW

-DOWNMIX DEFAULT
+FIG 4 - DOWNMIX DEFAULT

-LT/RT DOWNMIX ENCODING
+LO/RO & LT/RT DOWNMIX ENCODING